Exercises for positive thinking help you bring positive change into your life with short and simple exercises that honor your feelings.

 When you’re having having negative thoughts, ask yourself: What am I thinking about?
 Is it true?

-This exercise will stop you from going in a negative thinking spiral.
-When we believe the worst will happen, it sets off a domino effect of negative thinking.
+This exercise will stop you from going in a negative spiral.
+When we believe the worst will happen, it sets off a domino effect of negativity.

 Sometimes you might have yourself upset and worked up over a thought that is not at all true, and then negative thoughts control your actions and it’s time to do exercises for positive thinking.

 For example, when you assume, you make huge leaps in your thoughts: My friend didn’t call me back, so I’m not important enough.
 My coworker didn’t smile at me, so she must be angry.

 When you worry, you think the worst will happen!
 For instance, my son is late: he had an accident.
 Or, I got dizzy: I have a serious disease.